 Leon Trotsky escaped from prison and travelled to Western Europe.

-Second Duma began.
-Stolypin had tried to influence the elections by supporting the more moderate Octobrists but he failed and a more radical government made up of Bolsheviks, Mensheviks and Kadets were elected.
+Stolypin had tried to influence the elections by supporting the more moderate Octobrists but he failed and a more radical government made up of Bolsheviks, Mensheviks and Kadets was elected.
 Stolypin was continually frustrated by this Duma who would not support his agrarian reform policy.

 Stolypin dismissed the Second Duma.
 He then used an emergency law to alter the franchise giving increased priority to the landed gentry.

-Third Duma began – known as the Duma of Lords and Lackeys due to the dominance of the noble classes – more conservative.
+This was known as the Duma of Lords and Lackeys due to the dominance of the noble classes who were more conservative.
 This government agreed to Stolypin’s agrarian reforms, especially the removal of the Mir allowing peasants to own their own land.
 Redemption payment was abolished due to so many peasants being in arrears.

 30,000 people in St Petersburg died of cholera caused by the insanitary living conditions.

-The Octobrists who had generally supported the government were now critical of of the Tsarist system
+The Octobrists who had generally supported the government, were now increasingly critical of Tsarist Russia.

 Stolypin was shot twice by Dmitrii Bogrov.
 He died four days later.
 Bogrov was arrested and hanged.

-Lena Goldfields massacre – A group of miners from the Lena Goldfields in Siberia were went on strike after the management took no action on a complaint about the quality of horsemeat the miners were given to eat.
+A group of miners from the Lena Goldfields in Siberia were went on strike after the management took no action on a complaint about the quality of horsemeat the miners were given to eat.
 The Bolsheviks co-ordinated a wave of support strike action and many thousand workers marched to present a petition in support of the miner’s claims.
-However, the authorities ordered troops to fire on the protesters causing 500 to lose their lives.
+However, the authorities ordered troops to fire on the protesters and 500 people died.
 The massacre caused an outrage and a wave of sympathy strikes.